Topics:health insurance guides

 Last week, a special enrollment period for health insurance was announced for states that use HealthCare.gov as their health insurance marketplace.
 Some states that do not use HealthCare.gov have decided to open their own marketplaces, too.

-HealthCare.gov will be open for enrollment February 15, 2021 through May 15, 2021.
+HealthCare.gov will be open for enrollment February 15, 2021 through August 15, 2021.
+(The enrollment period was recently extended.)
 Plans purchased during this period will likely be effective starting the month after you make a selection.

 During this enrollment period, you can enroll in a Marketplace health plan or change to a different Marketplace health plan.
 (States opening their own enrollment periods may have different dates and possible actions.)